pigmonkey/spark/INSTALL.md

 including an [encrypted `/boot`][4].
 The system will be bootable via both UEFI and legacy BIOS.

-Note that this guide assumes you are performing the install to `/dev/sda`.
-In some cases, you may find that your USB install disk claimed `/dev/sda` and you want to install to `/dev/sdb`.
-Confirm which disk is which before proceeding.

 On some newer systems (e.g. Dell XPS 15), set SATA operation mode to AHCI.

 Boot into the Arch installer.